JCOQUE/TFG-ingenieria/README.md

 ---

 Last but not least, are the paths where you store data.
 If your code, saves or retrieves data from a path on your local machine, use **absolute paths** always.
 That's why I created, inside `Desarrollo/codigo/tfg_module` a `.py` called `my_get_directories.py`.
-> Note: As I said before, this in case you set the work pool the way I did.
+> Note: As I said before, this is in case you set the work pool the way I did.

 <br>
 <br>

 That's pretty much everything.
-Hopefully things were explain decently ;).
+Hopefully things were explained decently ;).